SAUNA HEALTH BENEFITS

 HEALTH BENEFITS OF USING A SAUNA

-1. Reduce Your stress
+1. Extreme stress reduction

 Something for everyone who suffer from “Rushing People Syndrome”.
 Sauna is a huge stress fighter.
 Thanks to sugar, caffeine, lack of sleep, stressed adrenals, and toxic chemical exposure, many of us are stuck in the sympathetic, or “fight or flight” state.
 Saunas encourage our bodies to go into the parasympathetic state, which allows us to de-stress, digest, rest, and heal.